localavaster/cadrypt/README.md

 # Current features
 - Basic Solving using a console
-- Full cribbing functionality, aswell as neat and maybe useful extension methods
+- Full cribbing functionality, aswell as neat and maybe useful extension methods / filtering methods
 - Fully functioning cipher grid with multiple view modes (Regular, Flat, True to LP, 5x5, 3x3,)
 - Load any page from the liber primus, aswell as solved ones.
 - nGram visualization